risk-first/website/menagerie/Map-And-Territory-Risk.md

 As we discussed in the section on [Abstraction](), our understanding of the world is entirely informed by the names we give things and the abstractions we create.
 (In the same way, **Risk-First** is about _identifying patterns_ within software development and calling them out.)
 Our [Internal Models]() are a model of the world based on these patterns, and their relationships.

 So there is a translation going on here: observations about the arrangement of _atoms_ in the world get turned into patterns of _information_ (measured in bits and bytes).
-And, as we saw in the section on [Communication Risk](), any time there is translation going on, we face :

- - The whole process of abstraction is _fitting a pattern to a situation_.
-But our pattern may not be the _right_ one, and it may be an _oversimplification_.
-I.e. choice of pattern has the usual [Feature Risks]().
- - Sometimes, we are not in charge of all the facts we need to make a decision.

 ![Maps and Territories, and Communication happening between them](images/kite9/mapter-bits-atoms.png)